 Currituck County Homeschooling

 HOME (Home Educators Organized for Ministry and Encouragement)

 Monthly meetings, field trips, annual achievement testing, newsletter, special classes

 Monthly meetings, legislative inforation, field trips, annual achievement testing, local newsletter, special classes, new members accepted

 Martin Co.
 Homeschool Support Group

 ~~This group has been established to connect homeschooling families in Martin County.
-We can share ideas, buy/sell/trade curriculum, set- up play dates, and encourage one another as we educate our
+We can share ideas, buy/sell/trade curriculum, set- up play dates, and encourage one another as we educate our children.

 Outer Banks Home Educators